jzpero/covidreview/markdown/About-Proj.md

 ## What is this?
 Recent literature on COVID-19 is highly variable in scope, quality, and applicability to the front-line physician.
 In a time where information and time are valuable resources, there must be a resource that provides curated primary and secondary literature so that clinical decisions can be made with more confidence.

-This project provides a way to browse current and relevant literature on COVID-19 that has been curated via a systematic review approach.
+This project aims to provide a way to explore higher-quality current literature on COVID-19 that has been curated via a systematic review approach.

 ## Contributors
-Citations and data were reviewed and curated by **Becky Jones**, **Daniel Levin**, **Hannah Kearney**, **Jasper Ho**, **Jillian Howden**, **John Kim**, **Maya Amar**, **Meghan Glibbery**, and **Sara Markovic**, all medical students at McMaster University.<br>This tool was coded and designed by **Jasper Ho** (<a href="https://www.twitter.com/jzpero">@jzpero</a>) in R using Shiny.
+Citations are reviewed by **Becky Jones**, **Daniel Levin**, **Hannah Kearney**, **Jasper Ho**, **Jillian Howden**, **John Kim**, **Maya Amar**, **Meghan Glibbery**, and **Sara Markovic**, all medical students at McMaster University.

+This tool is created, maintained, and updated by **Jasper Ho** ([Twitter](https://www.twitter.com/jzpero), [GitHub](https://www.github.com/jzpero)).

 The project was conceptualized and is supervised by **Dr. Mark Crowther** MD, MSc, FRCPC.

 ## Contact Us